 Both freestanding and non-freestanding tents are made with and without vestibules, so a final decision will largely be based on preference.
 Vestibules range from around 6 square feet each (the semi-freestanding Nemo Hornet Elite 2) to 16+ square feet (the non-freestanding Gossamer Gear The Two).
 Because vestibules vary so much in size, you’ll have to dig into the details and specs of each tent to determine how much outside storage it offers.
 This will most often be listed as “vestibule area” in square feet and/or meters.

 This one might seem straightforward, but there are a few intricacies between freestanding and non-freestanding tents when it comes to the set-up process.
 The main benefit to freestanding tents is that they can be set up just about anywhere and then moved, whereas non-freestanding designs must be assembled and staked out at your intended site.
-In other words, you can pick up your freestanding tent and move it around if you didn’t choose your site wisely, shake it out, and even set it up without stakes or other anchors (which we don’t recommend unless it’s a very calm night).
+In other words, you can pick up your freestanding tent and move it around (if, for instance, you didn’t choose your site wisely), shake it out, and even set it up without stakes or other anchors (which we don’t recommend unless it’s a very calm night).
 On the other hand, if you set up your non-freestanding tent and aren’t pleased with the location (or if you can’t get a good pitch on a rocky surface), you’ll have to take it down completely in order to move it and start the process all over again.

 The second major distinction between the two styles is their ease of set-up.
 Initially, a freestanding tent might feel easier to pitch, as there’s only one correct way to do so (and many modern designs make it incredibly simple with color-coded corners and poles).
 Set-up for a non-freestanding tent has a steeper learning curve—you’ll have to dial in your trekking pole length and the tension of your guylines—and depending on the ground and anchors, it can be slightly different each time.
 But once you get to know your non-freestanding tent, it will go up quicker: simply stake out the corners and insert the trekking poles.
 And another big bonus: you can assemble a non-freestanding tent in the rain without risking getting the inside wet, unlike a double-wall freestanding tent where you’ll have to set up the body before putting on the fly.